shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Reality Studier DC = 20 + spell’s MP cost – Mana Spend Limit

+### Bond Affinity Ease

+You can more easily apply Bond Affinity options.
+You may spend 1 AP to reduce the MP cost of a Bond Affinity option by 1.
+You may do this multiple times per spell.
+This AP cost still counts against your Mana Spend Limit.

 ## Level 5 Class Features

 ### Spell Warp